Academic Excellence

 Unstructured Periods

 All students with unstructured periods in their schedule may use this time for reference work and for arrangement of conferences with teachers and guidance counselors/college advisors.
 These periods enable students to develop habits such as responsibility, self-discipline and wise and efficient use of free time, habits that will benefit them beyond high school.
-Students are not allowed to leave campus during their unstructured period.
+Students are not allowed to leave campus during their unstructured period. *Students are welcome to spend their unstructured time (before/after school, unstructured periods and lunch) in the Technology and Learning Center, Fife Student Commons, dining hall or outdoor areas.
+When permitted by the teacher and with supervision, a student may spend her unstructured time in an academic classroom/building.*

 If a student has scheduled two unstructured periods, she will have one unstructured period in the fall semester and one in the spring semester.
 If a student has scheduled one unstructured period, it will be scheduled in one semester only.
 The student does not have a choice in which semester the unstructured period occurs.
 Additionally, the student will not be able to choose the class period in which the unstructured period occurs.
 Unstructured periods are scheduled during the class period and in the semester that work best for the student’s schedule and the entire SJA master schedule.

+Late-arrival or early-dismissal unstructured periods are a senior-only privilege.
 Parents and students are required to complete the Senior Late Check-In Permission Slip for Unstructured First Period or the Senior Early Check-Out Permission Slip for Unstructured Last Period.
 Both forms are located on MySJA.

 Seniors with first period unstructured are allowed to check in late but must arrive 10 minutes before the end of first period.
 In the event of a Prayer Service, seniors are required to be checked in by 7:30 a.m.